 Which towns are being included?

 - Air pollution exposure modelling shows that Morwell was the most exposed to fine particles from the Hazelwood mine fire with lower exposure across the Latrobe Valley and beyond.

-- The Latrobe ELF Study, the Schools Study and the Older People stream will cover the entire Latrobe Valley.
+- The Latrobe ELF Study covers the entire Latrobe Valley.
 The Community Wellbeing stream covers the broader Latrobe Valley and beyond, including an analysis of print, radio and social media which includes state and national media.
 The Hazelinks stream accesses datasets relating to Morwell, Latrobe Valley, and the wider region.

 What is happening and when?

-All study streams have completed their first round of data collection, which took place at different times and locations in 2016 and 2017 in order to fit in with each other and reduce the burden on community members and the research team.
+- All Study streams have completed their first round of data collection, which took place at different times and locations in 2016 and 2017 in order to fit in with each other and reduce the burden on the community members and the research team.
 All streams are now progressing into the follow up stages.
 More details are available on the Study Timeline page.